-1. All data analysis activities will be open to all members of the LSC and Virgo Collaborations, in a spirit of cooperation, open access, full disclosure and full transparency with the goal of best exploiting the full scientific potential of the data.
+10. All data analysis activities will be open to all members of the LSC and Virgo Collaborations, in a spirit of cooperation, open access, full disclosure and full transparency with the goal of best exploiting the full scientific potential of the data.

 Data analysis projects and activities will be organized in joint Analysis Groups, comprising members of the LSC and Virgo.
-Every data analysis project be affiliated with at least one of the Analysis Groups.
+Every data analysis project shall be affiliated with at least one of the Analysis Groups.

 Participation in the Analysis Groups will be open.
 Instrument experts will be active members of all Analysis Groups and Review Committees, to ensure appropriate use and interpretation of the data.